Note-Taking Apps

 The note-taking app market has a fragmentation problem.
 There are now dozens of apps claiming AI capabilities, ranging from Notion’s enterprise workspace to Obsidian’s local-first personal tool to Mem’s automatic-organization premise.
 Choosing wrong means either paying for features you don’t use or rebuilding your workflow months later when the tool’s limitations become clear.

 The most important distinction in this category isn’t which app has the most AI features.
 It’s whether the app’s organizational philosophy matches how you actually think and work.
+If you’re looking for alternatives to Obsidian or alternatives to Notion, we’ve broken those down separately.
 A hierarchical tool and a networked tool produce very different behavior patterns.
 Most people pick a tool based on how it looks in a demo rather than how it behaves after six months of daily use.

 Most 'AI' note apps just wrap GPT for drafting